Become an Indiana notary public with Notary Rotary

 Step 2: Submit your Indiana notary public application online

 Please visit the Indiana Secretary of State Notary Public web page to fill out the application and take the oath of office through the online feature.
 Each application requires a $10 fee.
-Remember, you must first go to the Notary Rotary online store to purchase your Indiana $5,000 surety bond.
-This includes a voucher for a $5,000 notary errors and omissions insurance policy as well.
+Remember, you must first go to the Notary Rotary online store to purchase your Indiana $25,000 surety bond.

 It is suggested that a notary use one of the following when choosing their official name: